PedroMilburn42/prescriberpoin/README.md

 ## Installation

-Install VS 2019 or a later version and click on the "sln" file on the root folder.
+Install VS 2019 or a later version and click on the ".sln" file on the root folder.
 Execute the project.
-Another alternative is to add the code to IIS and map a virtual directory.

 To run the tests, click on the Test menu VS 2019.
 It has a database connection string pointing to #

 #### |DataDirectory|\Prescriberpoint.mdf
-The database should initially be empty when added to Github or downloaded in order to not fill to much disk.
+The database has one record added to test the request but should initially be empty when added to Github or downloaded in order to not fill to much disk.
 The unit tests adds data and finally deletes everything, leaving an empty database.
 There are 2 different databases, one for the Web Api and another for the tests.

 ## Database